davadazaita/davadazaita/README.md

 ---

+**OBS0: BLACK CODE SAUSAGE**

+It is very common to make the code sausage, that is, a mixture of GNU GCC ANSI C89/90 within the GNU Assembly

+---

-**OBS: NOT USING ABSTRACT TENSORS FOR AI ON LOW LEVEL DEVELOPMENT.**
+**OBS1: NOT USING ABSTRACT TENSORS FOR AI ON LOW LEVEL DEVELOPMENT.**

 ** 0. Zero Step: Written Linker.ld;